 If I’m with someone, it’s because I want to be.
 I’m not being coerced into staying because I put a lot of time in and they’re making me feel guilty about leaving, and I’m certainly not doing the equivalent to them.
 I’m there because it’s a partnership.

 I’m not signing up to be anyone’s stepping stool and I’m not willing to make someone mine, either.
 I’ve been through that.
-I’ve met someone when I was down, only to have them continually remind me that they “took me on” during that time–even after my situation changed.
+I’ve met someone when I was down, only to have them continually remind me that they “took me on” during that time.
+What’s worse is, they persisted in that narrative even when long after my situation changed for the better, financially and emotionally.
+‘Twasn’t healthy, love.

 But that just told me that they were more fond of my initial, vulnerable state than they were of me, and drawn to me at that point because they thought I was the perfect candidate to offer up duty and gratitude as their reward for being with me.
 I can’t be certain why, but I imagine it was because they weren’t getting it elsewhere.
 After suffering through that enough, I realized that when a person makes someone feel emotionally indebted, it is has to do with an emotional deficiency in them, and that’s something for them to do some soul searching about.